“The physio was wrong, I can run ridiculously long distances and you were right, Sabrina, I do it with my core strength. Thank you”

 I’d made it from Milngavie to Tyndrum up the West Highland Way footpath in a time of 9 hours, 47 minutes and 25 seconds.
 Hill walking guide books recommend three to four days to hike it.
 I can’t describe the delight and elation that I felt to be at the finish and to have achieved the goal that I’d worked so hard for, and dreamt of for so long.

-One to One & Duet Pilates
+Private & Duet Pilates Sessions

 Your specific programme is designed to challenge you, using both traditional and revolutionary exercises, maximizing results.